 New media and digital technologies have changed the making, teaching, learning, and accessibility of art.
 These changes have influenced formal and informal learning environments such as universities, schools, libraries, community centers, after school programs, and art studios.
 Consequently, the landscape of traditional art itself is changing as a new creative reality steeped in media, technology, and social experience emerges.

-Our program is taught by faculty with extensive artistic, educational, and industry experience who are actively engaging with creative technology in their respective fields.
+Our program is taught by faculty with extensive artistic, educational, and industry experience who are actively engaged with creative technology in their respective fields.
 CTC enables students to learn digital fabrication and computational media skills that are pertinent to their artistic practice, research, and teaching.
 The program prepares students to use creative technologies in hands-on explorations and encourages them to participate in a critical dialogue about current issues related to art, technology, and education.

 The CTC program offers a variety of opportunities for accepted students.
 Please see below for details: